Tom Sherry retired from KREM 2 News in March 2022 after spending more than 30 years bringing the weather to the Inland Northwest.

-Tom Sherry is the chief meteorologist for KREM 2 News and 4 p.m. news anchor.
-He has been a member of the KREM 2 News team since January 1990.
-You can watch Tom weeknights on KREM 2 News at 4:00, 5:00 and 6:00.
+Tom was the chief meteorologist for KREM 2 News and 4 p.m. news anchor.
+He joined the KREM 2 News team since January 1990.

 Tom began his broadcast career in radio in 1981 as an announcer, eventually becoming a program director at KDRK-FM in Spokane.
 He began working as a weekend weathercaster at KREM 2 News in 1990, moving into the KREM 2 News morning weather anchor position in 1992.
 Tom stepped into the chief meteorologist position in 1993.